canopas/android-developer-roadmap-2023/README.md

 * The user should be able to add new employees to the directory by entering their basic information and saving it locally.
   - Save employee name, email, contact info, job title, address, DOB and blood group etc.
 * Additionally, the user should be able to update an employee's information by selecting them from the employee list and editing their details.
-* Finally, employee should be delete by swipe to delete from home screen
+* Finally, an employee should be deleted by swiping to delete from the home screen
-* Use Sqlite to store data locally
+* Use SQLite to store data locally
 * Use MVVM app architecture

 ### Practicle 22
 #### Implement MinionSpeak application
-* The app will have a one Activity
 * Allow users to translate English text to the language of the minions and display the translated text on the screen.
+* Build app using one activity
-* On Home screen
+* On the Home screen
-  - Add text field tpenter the English text.
+  - Add a text field to enter the English text.
-  - Add button to translate.
-On click of button make API call.
+  - Add a button to translate.
+On click of a button make an API call.
   - Once the translation is complete, the translated text should be displayed on the screen in the language of the minions.
   - GET Request API with query parameter- “text” https://api.funtranslations.com/translate/minion.json?text=”banana”
 * Additionally, the application should store the translation history locally so that users can access their previous translations.
-* Add fab button to check history on home screen
+* Add fab button to check history on the home screen
-* Add an option to delete  history
+* Add an option to delete the history
 * Use Room database

 # Dependency Injection